GideonZ/1541u-documentation/api/api_calls.rst

        | *[length]*
      - This command performs a DMA read action on the cartridge bus and returns the result as a binary attachment.
        The *address* argument specifies the memory location in hexadecimal format.
-The optional argument *length* specifies the number of bytes being read.
+The optional argument *length* specifies the number of bytes being read, from 1 to 65536.
 When not specified, 256 bytes are returned.
+The read may not pass ``$FFFF``.
    * - ``GET /v1/machine:debugreg``
      -
      - This command reads the debug register ($D7FF) and returns it in the "value" field of the JSON response.
 The value is in